Logiqx/gps-details/docs/devices/coros/advice/README.md

 Handy everyday tips:

-- The backlight can sometimes be used as a makeshift torch!
+- The backlight can provide some illumination in complete darkness.
-- Find my phone + find my watch can be super-useful when they have been misplaced.
+- Find my phone + find my watch can be super-useful when misplaced.

 Additional tips and features: